Banking legacy systems

 • Building new software from scratch, completely eliminating the old technology

-It’s a good idea to invite a software vendor with experience in financial app development to join you during this stage.
+It’s a good idea to invite a certified software vendor with experience in financial app development to join you during this stage.

 To select the best approach for modernizing your legacy system, you’ll have to weigh your options.
 You may choose to make minor modifications to your old system that will keep it running smoothly or decide to carry out an overhaul that may be costly at the moment but cost-effective in the long run.